MattKotsenas/MattKotsenas/src/render/posts/using-wpa-to-analyze-performance-marks.html.md

 ```

 > NOTE: You may need to close existing instances of Chrome before passing this flag to ensure you get the correct behavior.
+> NOTE: Make sure to start Chrome from a regular Command line instance and not from an Administrator Command Line.
+The higher priveleges used in the admin command line can at times mess with the execution of Chrome.

 ### Using a Chrome WPR Recording Profile